BoredDevHQ/BoredDevHQ/README.md

 ###

-<p align="left">My name is Chris and I'm a high school student from the Netherlands.I specialize in front-end and making beautiful user experiences.
+<p align="left">My name is Chris and I'm a high school student from the Netherlands.
+I specialize in front-end and making beautiful user experiences.
 Want to know more?
 Check my <a href="https://boreddev.nl">Portfolio.</a></p>

 ###